Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 Wire transfers are an interbank payment method.
 They involve sending money directly from one bank account to another.

-A wire is the simplest global payment method because it requires no middleman to handle the transfer, and the fastest method, as funds are received by the payee on the same day, or within 1-2 business days.
+A wire is the simplest global payment method because it requires no middleman to handle the transfer, and it’s also the fastest, as funds are received by the payee on the same day or within 1-2 business days.

 Advantages of a Wire Transfer